remy/nodemon/README.md

 # Automatic re-running

-nodemon was original written to restart hanging processes such as web servers, but now supports apps that cleanly exit.
+nodemon was originally written to restart hanging processes such as web servers, but now supports apps that cleanly exit.
 If your script exits cleanly, nodemon will continue to monitor the directory (or directories) and restart the script if there are any changes.

 # Manual restarting

-Whilst nodemon is running, if you need to manually restart your application, instead of stopping and restart nodemon, you can simply type `rs` with a carriage return, and nodemon will restart your process.
+Whilst nodemon is running, if you need to manually restart your application, instead of stopping and restarting nodemon, you can simply type `rs` with a carriage return, and nodemon will restart your process.

 # Running non-node scripts